QWP leader terms Punjab’s wheat flour ban unconstitutional

 He added that the people were facing difficulty to buy wheat flour and other essential food items due to the rising inflation.

-The Qaumi Watan Party leader said that the Pakistan Tehreek-e-Insaf rulers particularly the Punjab government should avoid taking such controversial steps as it could disturb the law and order situation.
+The QWP leader said that the Pakistan Tehreek-e-Insaf rulers particularly the Punjab government should avoid taking such controversial steps as it could disturb the law and order situation.

 “This controversial step is not only against the spirit of the constitution, but would also damage federalism,” he feared, urging the government to dissuade from taking such measures that could plunge the country into a serious crisis.